Day trip to FormenteraExplore the jewel of the Mediterranean

 See the Barbaria Lighthouse

 Hop on your scooter and drive to the West point of the island through fields and past traditional Formentera houses.
-The journey itself makes it worth it.
+The journey itself is worth it.
 Once you reach the lighthouse, you’ll enjoy stunning views over the bay.
 The road is very narrow so we only recommend it to bikes, scooters and very small cars.

 Sunbathe with the jet set at Playa Illetes

 If you only visit one beach in Formentera, make it Les Illetes.
-No wonder the likes of Beyonce, Sergio Ramos or Leonardo Di Caprio choose this bay to anchor their yachts.
+No wonder the likes of Beyonce, Sergio Ramos or Leonardo Di Caprio choose this bay to anchor their luxury yachts.
 Illetes has been voted in the top 10 most beautiful beaches in the world and it’s not hard to see why.
 To avoid the crowds, walk to the end of the beach.

 Explore the Old Town in St Francesc